-DIRECT LINKAGE COMPONENTS AND REQUIREMENTS IN ILLINOIS Core component Additional Requirements Direct connection at the one-stop center via phone or webbased communication a.
-A specific, dedicated phone number b.
-Phone coverage during normal business hours on all normal business days c.
-Voicemail or other capability enabling customers to leave a message if access to services via phone is unavailable at the time of contact By video: a.
-High-speed Internet capability b.
-Dedicated, computer-enabled communications access between devices at two or more locations c.
-Communications via two-way real-time video and audio transmission d.
-Back-up capability, instructions or appointment scheduling if access to services via video is unavailable at the time of contact e.
-Examples: Skype Zoom Go-to-Meeting 2.
+DIRECT LINKAGE COMPONENTS AND REQUIREMENTS IN ILLINOIS Co ore component Additional Requirements 1.
+Direct connection at the one- stop center via phone or web- based communication c.
+By via a. b. c. d.
+A specific, dedicated phone number Phone coverage during normal business hours on all normal business days Voicemail or other capability enabling customers to leave a message if access to services via phone is unavailable at the time of contact 2.
 Reasonable period of time a.
 Immediate, on-demand access as the norm b.
 Contact initiated within 24 hours if service via direct linkage was unavailable at the time of initial contact from the customer

 DIRECT LINKAGE COMPONENTS AND REQUIREMENTS IN ILLINOIS Core component Additional Requirements 3.
 Program staff member who can provide information or services to the customer a.
-Specifically identified needed partner staff person(s) who are: 1.
-Trained and knowledgeable regarding the needed partner's services and programs, and 2.
-For whom providing services via direct linkage is a formal part of his/her job duties
+Specifically identified needed partner staff person(s) who are: Trained and knowledgeable regarding the needed partner's services and programs, and For whom providing services via direct linkage is a formal part of his/her job duties